Home - Foreclosure Defense

 The best case scenario for a homeowner is that his attorney is able to pursue a legal proceeding called a Quiet Title Action, the result of which eliminates the mortgage altogether.
 A quiet title action is a lawsuit to establish a party's title to real property against anyone and everyone, and thus "quiet" any challenges or claims to the title.
 This legal action is "brought to remove a cloud on the title" so that plaintiff and those in privity with him may forever be free of claims against the property.

 What should I do if my property is being foreclosed?

 A foreclosure defense attorney can help you with:

 There are many ways to attack a pending foreclosure, but time is not on your side when a lender elects to foreclose.
 If you have received a complaint for foreclosure from your lender, it is critical that you contact a local attorney immediately.
 You have 20 days to respond to a lawsuit.
 Otherwise, a default maybe entered against you.

 If you have defaulted on your mortgage or have been notified of foreclosure on your Florida property, you should consult with an experienced foreclosure attorney in south Florida.
 A local attorney can help you understand your rights in this process, determine which options are available to you, and help you save your home.
-Go to our find lawyers center for help.
+Go to our contact us page for help.